Ghostbusters: Plot

-Peck returns with law enforcement and city workers to have the Ghostbusters arrested and their containment unit deactivated, causing an explosion that releases the captured ghosts.
+The next morning, Peck returns with law enforcement and city workers to have the Ghostbusters arrested and their containment unit deactivated, causing an explosion that releases the captured ghosts.
 Louis/Vinz escapes in the confusion and makes his way to the apartment building to join Dana/Zuul.
-In jail, Ray and Egon reveal Ivo Shandor, leader of a Gozer-worshipping cult in the early 20th century, designed Dana's building to function as an antenna to attract and concentrate spiritual energy to summon Gozer and bring about the apocalypse.
+In jail, Ray and Egon reveal that Ivo Shandor, leader of a Gozer-worshipping cult in the early 20th century, designed Dana's building to function as an antenna to attract and concentrate spiritual energy to summon Gozer and bring about the apocalypse.
 Faced with supernatural chaos across the city, the Ghostbusters convince the mayor to release them.

 The Ghostbusters travel to a hidden temple located on top of the building as Dana/Zuul and Louis/Vinz open the gate between dimensions and transform into demonic dogs.
-Gozer appears as a woman and attacks the Ghostbusters then disappears when they attempt to retaliate.
-Her disembodied voice demands the Ghostbusters "choose the form of the destructor".
+Gozer appears as a woman and attacks the Ghostbusters, then disappears when they attempt to retaliate, with its disembodied voice demanding the Ghostbusters "choose the form of the destructor".
 Ray inadvertently recalls a beloved corporate mascot from his childhood, and Gozer reappears as a gigantic Stay Puft Marshmallow Man that begins destroying the city.
 Against his earlier advice, Egon instructs the team to cross their proton energy streams at the dimensional gate.
 The resulting explosion destroys Gozer's avatar, banishing it back to its dimension, and closes the gateway.
-The Ghostbusters rescue Dana and Louis from the wreckage and are welcomed on the street as heroes.
+The Ghostbusters then rescue Dana and Louis from the wreckage and are welcomed on the street as heroes.